akka/akka/akka-docs/src/main/paradox/discovery/index.md

 @@@ warning

-This module is currently marked as @ref:[may change](../common/may-change.md) This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production.
+This module is currently marked as @ref:[may change](../common/may-change.md) This means that API or semantics can change without warning or deprecation period.

 @@@